-In addition to considering the evidence from both sides, members of the PRB visit a number of NHS Boards.
+In addition to considering the evidence from both sides, members of the PRB visit a number of Trusts.
 They talk to managers and staff side representatives about what is happening locally with regard to such issues as recruitment and retention and staff morale.

 The PRB makes recommendations to the Government, usually in the early part of the year, about pay levels.
 The Government decides whether to implement all or part of the recommendations.
 The 'offer' is presented to the staff sides who then consult their members on acceptance or rejection.
 If the offer is accepted the agreement is circulated to all NHS employers for implementation.
-The contents of the notification become part of the terms and conditions for staff and are applicable from 1st April of that year.